prajwal-3-14159/K-dimesional-tree/README.md

 About the implementaton:
   It's made in C++ and cmake, default value of k is set as k=3 (it can be changed), we used rand() function to generate 100 random points.
-We also wrote a function to find knn points, in given radious r.
+We also wrote a function to find knn points, in given radius r.